Echen1246/smarternano/README.md

 ---

-You can also `cat report.md` file which appeared in the project directory and contains the "report card" of the run, i.e. a bunch of evaluations and metrics.
-At the very end, you'll see a summary table, for example:
+After training completes, you can view the performance metrics for your trained model.
+The training outputs a "report card" with evaluations and metrics.
+Here's an example from a successful run:

 ---